DavidW2211/Bachelor-thesis-TSC-patches/Spikes/Method1/LargeHinge/Instructions.md

 1. Drag the two provided 3D models into ultimaker editor
+2. Select their materials (Name of the 3D model)
-2. Merge them
+3. Merge them
-3. Scale them (We used 25 mm x 25 mm)
+4. Scale them (We used 25 mm x 25 mm; height unscaled)
-4. Print them
+5. Print them
-5. 3D print the bottom part ''BottomPartSquared_Hole'' (Same size as in step 3, height can be used as needed)
+6. 3D print the bottom part ''BottomPartSquared_Hole'' (Same size as in step 3, height can be used as needed)
-6. Cut **spring** SMA to the desired length (We used *`TODO`*  links)
+7. Cut **spring** SMA to the desired length (We used 3 links)
-7. `Optional`: Solder 2 jumper wires to the SMA
+8. `Optional`: Solder 2 jumper wires to the SMA
 9. Glue SMA to the top surface (Put SMA into the hole &#8594; fill with granulate &#8594; add glue)
 10. Glue SMA to bottom part (Put SMA into the hole &#8594; fill with granulate &#8594; add glue)
 11. Glue bottom part to the top surface (Add granulate to the splice &#8594; add glue)
-12. Power the patch for actuation (We used 5V and 1A)
+12. Power the patch for actuation (We used 5V and 1.2A)

 # Round Open Surface